 Colorado State University and the Cornell Lab of Ornithology currently produce these forecasts.
 Leon Levy Foundation, Edward W. Rose Postdoctoral Fellowship, and the Marshall Aid Commemoration Commission supported this research, with additional support from University of Massachusetts Amherst and University of Oklahoma.
 The BirdCast project was created with grant awards from the National Science Foundation and subsequently supported by awards from Leon Levy Foundation.

-To cite live migration map graphics, please use the following syntax:
+To cite forecast migration map graphics, please use the following syntax: